obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 ---
 ```

 While the order of each name-value pair doesn't matter, each name must be unique within a note.
-For example, you can't have more than one `tag` property.
+For example, you can't have more than one `tags` property.

 Values can be text, numbers, true or false, or even collections of values (arrays).